jdubya747/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

-1. CPU utilazation rate, CPU load, memory utilization rate, memory usage
+1. CPU utilization rate, CPU load, memory utilization rate, memory usage
-2. Uptime for three application services
+2. Uptime for the three application services
 3. Request rates per second
-4. Request total per minute
+4. Request totals per minute
 5. Average response times
 6. Percentile analysis of response times
 7. Error rates per second